Clipper1331757/IQ_Net/readme.md

   - alignments_dir: if batch_process = 0, it should be the path of the alignments file, e.g. test_alignment.fasta; if batch_process = 1, it should be path of a folder that store all alignments files that need to be inferred.
   - output_dir: if batch_process = 0, it should be the path of the tree file, e.g. test_tree.nwk; if batch_process = 1, it should be path of a folder that store all inferred tree files.
   - log_file: name of the log file that store the run time
+- Input: .fasta file; Output: .nwk file

+#### 6. Other utilities
+- Run `train_test_split` to split a data set into two sub-sets.
+  - if you want to split dataset to training, validation, and testing data, you could run this script twice
+- Run `extract_tree_df.py` to extract tree topology and branch length from tree files and alignments files.
+- Run `extract_pattern_frequency_tree_df.py` to extract pattern frequency, tree topology, and branch length from tree files and alignments files.
+  - First run `get_tree_index.py` to get all tree file names.
+  - Then run `extract_pattern_frequency_tree_df.py` to extract data into multiple .csv files.
+  - Run `concat_df.py` to merge multiple .csv files to get the whole dataset.
+  - When extract a large number of trees, there may not be enough memory to store the whole df, using these scripts to process the data batch by batch.
+- `data_analysis.ipynb` contains codes used for data visualisation and analysis.
+  - Should have the processed .csv file.